aleboyer/EPSI_git/README.md

   - in a terminal "conda install pyserial"

-1/ Plug an FTDI 422 serial chip in your laptop.
+1/ Connect EPSI and your laptop with an FTDI serial device.
+The python reader will an issue if you have more than one FTDI device.
+It is possible to set the name of the device in read_SBE49_EPSI_hex_2.0.py.
+TODO: give the user a choice if more than 1 device is available

 2/ in a terminal: python read_SBE49_EPSI_hex_2.0.py